valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 BODY(only good for humanoids), LOOKS(for humanoids, has multiple meanings), LACK(superseded), STATE/STATUS(superceded, multiple meanings)
 ```

+### Categories Table

-Here's a table of the same categories (see below why some alternatives are undesired).
+Here's a table of the forementioned categories (see below why some alternatives are undesired).
 The categories marked with *`ITALIC`* aren't exactly perfect for all cases (again, see below: it might be better, worse and even both).